 Drink More Water

-What you drink is just as important as what you're eating when it comes to weight loss.
+When it comes to weight loss, what you drink is just as important as what you eat.
 A 2016 study published in the Journal of Human Nutrition and Dietetics reveals that well-hydrated people ate up to 206 fewer calories each day than those who skimped on the H2O.
 And by "well-hydrated," we mean increasing water intake by just 3 cups a day!
 For middle-aged women, staying hydrated can have particularly profound effects; drinking ice water is a recommended solution for battling the hot flashes that often accompany menopause.
 For more ways to hydrate and shed those unwanted pounds, add the best teas for weight loss to your lineup.

 Snack on Almonds